-In the preceding chapters in this Online Book, Colin has taken us through some of the common structural problems that older boats are prone to, so for the budget I'm going to assume that we heeded his advice, and will keep looking until we find a boat without any bad problems—a great starting point.
+In his series on buying and refitting an offshore cruising boat Colin has taken us through some of the common structural problems that older boats are prone to, so for this series and planning and budgeting I'm going to assume that we heeded his advice, and will keep looking until we find a boat without any bad problems—a great starting point.

 But so doing is just that, a starting point.
 Now we need to figure out how we are going to take our prospective boat from fundamentally sound to offshore cruising ready in a reasonable time and for a reasonable amount of money.

 In the last article I wrote about you.
 Now let's look at the type of boat I have in mind while building this plan and budget, and what to do if that's not the boat you want.

 You will also note that the title of this article does not include Colin's US$100,000 goal.
 That's because, as I wrote in the last chapter, working toward a specific number was screwing up my objectivity, and also because I want this to be useful for anyone planning a refit, regardless of the final cost target.

 That said, I'm still assuming that the end goal is a boat that is:

 - Capable of crossing oceans safely and in reasonable comfort in the mid and low latitudes, in the right seasons—not a high latitude expedition boat.

 - About 40-feet long and around 18,000 to 22,000 pounds displacement.